Edens Zero

-Edens Zero (stylized in all caps) is a Japanese science fantasy manga series written and illustrated by Hiro Mashima.
-It has been serialized in Kodansha's Weekly Shōnen Magazine since June 2018, with its chapters collected into twenty-five tankōbon volumes as of February 2023.
-The manga is published digitally in six other languages as they are released in Japan, with Kodansha USA licensing the series for English publication in North America on Crunchyroll, Comixology, and Amazon Kindle.
+Edens Zero (stylized in all caps) is a Japanese manga series written and illustrated by Hiro Mashima.
+It was serialized in Kodansha's Weekly Shōnen Magazine from June 2018 to June 2024, with its chapters collected into thirty-three tankōbon volumes.
+Set in a fictional spacefaring universe, the story follows Shiki Granbell, a boy with gravity powers who embarks on a voyage aboard the titular starship in search of a cosmic entity named Mother.

+The manga was published digitally in six other languages as they were released in Japan, with Kodansha USA licensing the series for English publication in North America on Crunchyroll Manga, Comixology, Amazon Kindle, and K Manga.
 An anime television series adaptation produced by J.C.Staff aired from April to October 2021.
-A second season is set to premiere in April 2023.
-A video game adaptation by Konami was also released.
+A second season aired from April to October 2023.
+A video game adaptation by Konami was also released in July 2025.